sinux-l5d/studentbox-doc/content/private/research-methods.md

 ## Background

-The researches done in this paper help me understand 3 types of APIs and how to achieve file transfer.
+The research done in this paper helped me understand 3 types of APIs and how to achieve file transfer.

-This paper has been written with [Obsidian](https://obsidian.md) and his meant to be published has a website, available at https://sinux-l5d.github.io/studentbox-doc.
+This paper has been written with [Obsidian](https://obsidian.md) and is meant to be published as a website, available at https://sinux-l5d.github.io/studentbox-doc.

 ## Literature review